mnaberez/vc1541dos/README.md

 vc-1541-dos/80
 ```

 All commands in the VC-1541-DOS wedge are prefixed with a `!`.
 The standard CBM BASIC commands can still access IEEE-488 devices but only the `!` commands can access IEC devices.
-Although most `!` commands share the same names as their CBM BASIC counterparts, they do not work exactly the same.
+Although most `!` commands share the same names as their CBM BASIC counterparts, the usage of these commands is not exactly the same.

 | Command | Description |
 | ------- | ----------- |